 2. Short Circuits

-The motherboard is the most important piece of hardware of your computer.
+The motherboard is the most important piece of hardware for your computer.
 It has multiple components that are connected and incorporated for your PC to function properly.
 These components include RAM, hard drive, expansion slot, CPU sockets, etc.

 The motherboard conducts electricity to carry it to its different components.
 This is done by the integrated capacitors and soldered connections it is filled with.
 They are responsible for the flow of current across the motherboard.